 According to the Office of Minority Health, in 2012 there were 43.1 million people who identify as African-American.
 I could lay money that, next year, fewer than 1 percent will publicly celebrate the 150th anniversary of June 19th, or what we call “Juneteenth” — also known as Freedom Day and Emancipation Day — even though the holiday is recognized in 43 of our so-called United States.
 It was on this day in 1865 that, two years after Abraham Lincoln issued the Emancipation Proclamation, the state of Texas freed the last enslaved Africans in America.

 Many African-Americans don’t have detailed stories about our enslaved ancestors or their escape.
 At least, my family didn’t.
-When I grew up, no one in our community talked about slaves.
-Slaves were objects in public debates, always referred to in some generalized manner.
+When I grew up, no one in our community talked about enslaved people.
+They were objects in public debates, always referred to in some generalized manner.
 The talk was always “we come from slaves” (not enslaved African people).

 We were property, not human beings whose culture and nationality was stripped with every stroke of a slavemaster’s whip.
 So I was struck to my core with tears when I recently read a copy of a letter written by my great-great-grandfather in 1855.
 He’d recently escaped slavery in Portsmouth, Virginia, on the Underground Railroad.
 When he reached Philadelphia, he sent this note to a friend, entreating him to help his (first) wife and children, who were in jail — left behind as a casualty of his emancipation.